-Motivations and Goals Descriptive Statistics Performance Measures Sample Statistics Scenarios of Analysis Guidelines for Presenting Data
+Motivations and Goals Descriptive Statistics Performance Measures Sample Statistics Scenarios of Analysis A. Single-pass heuristics B. Asymptotic heuristics Guidelines for Presenting Data

 Contents and Goals

 Provide a view of issues in Experimental Algorithmics

 - Exploratory data analysis - Presenting results in a concise way with graphs and tables - Organizational issues and Experimental Design - Basics of inferential statistics - Sequential statistical testing: race, a methodology for tuning